Master Daniel Tomizaki

 He started assisting classes in 2002, and became an Instructor in 2006.
 “Without my teacher’s knowledge, I would not be here today sharing my knowledge of Choy Lay Fut at Tomizaki’s Champions Kung Fu Institute.” – Yas.
 Yas also taught at the Martials Arts Club as CSU Sacramento.

-Yas competed national and internationally.
+He has competed national and internationally.
 In Toronto, Canada at the Pan American Games in 2005, he won 1st place in traditional hand forms and 4th place in long weapons.
 He also competed in Texas at the Legends on Kung Fu Tournament in 2009 and 2010 in San Shou and forms.
 He placed 2nd in hand forms and runner-up in San Shou.

 Yas has performed in Brazil, Sacramento, Concord, San Francisco, San Diego and different charity events.
-He is the coordinator/instructor for the Tomizaki’s Demo Stunt Action Team class.

 His experience in both competition and performance has made him an excellent instructor.